 You'll already stand out as a foreigner in your new culture, so avoid attracting extra attention by dressing simply.
 Study abroad in Central America is a good place to wear out old clothes that may be on the edge of usability.

-And there you have my full list of recommended items!
 As you pack for your exciting adventure of studying abroad in Central America, remember the number one rule of thumb for packing -- less is more.
 No matter how little you think you are packing, remember that you are only going overseas for a finite amount of time and will not need everything you use in your daily life in the United States.
 Sometimes less really is more!